-If the Council were to select Action 1, Alternative 1, there may be an increase in bycatch in the shrimp fishery if the number of permits were to increase.
+If the Council had selected Action 1, Alternative 1, there may have been an increase in bycatch in the shrimp fishery if the number of permits were to increase.
 Bycatch levels and associated implications will continue to be monitored and issues will be addressed based on new information.
 More details about bycatch in Gulf shrimp fishery can be found in the bycatch practicability analysis in Appendix B.